Skip to main content

 8 mentions Positive Neutral Negative

 The optimization of the game has received overwhelmingly negative feedback, with users reporting consistently low frame rates (25-30 fps) regardless of settings, sluggish controls, and various technical issues such as stuttering, crashes, and unresponsive settings.
-Many players noted that the game requires a high-end PC to run adequately, which is surprising given its visual quality.
-While a few users experienced smooth performance, the majority found the optimization to be severely lacking.
+Many players noted that the game requires a high-end PC to run adequately, which is surprising given its visual quality, leading to frustration and an inability to progress.
+A small minority, however, claimed to have a smooth experience, indicating a potential inconsistency in performance across different systems.

 • “+ controls are fine, so is the optimization, runs maxed out with no problems”